We love when people try to recycle or reuse plants, materials, textiles, anything.

-If you’re not enthralled by any of the above ideas, then don’t despair!
-If you want some bamboo products in your life made from your very own home-grown plants, then search for local craftsmen (or women!) in your area who might be able to make something for you.
+If any of the above ideas do not enthrall you, then don’t despair!
+If you want some bamboo products in your life made from your very own homegrown plants, then search for local craftsmen (or women!) in your area who might be able to make something for you.

 How to harvest homegrown bamboo